$\cF$-functional and geodesic stability: Introduction

-When $(M, -K_M)$ is Fano, there is another natural canonical metric called Kahler-Ricci soliton.
+In this paper we consider K\"ahler-Ricci soliton on a Fano manifold $M$.
 Ricci solitons were defined by R. Hamilton in the study of Ricci flow \cite{Hamilton82} and it plays a significant role in the theory of Ricci flow.
-A Kahler-Ricci soliton on a Fano manifold is Kahler-Einstein precisely when the Futaki invariant vanishes and hence Kahler-Ricci soliton is also a natural extension of Kahler-Einstein metrics.
-However when the Futaki invariant is nonzero, a Kahler-Ricci soliton is different from an extremal metric on $(M, -K_M)$.
-It is then natural to extend Yau-Tian-Donaldson conjecture to cover Kahler-Ricci solitons.
-This is one of main motivations of the present paper.
+A Kahler-Ricci soliton on a Fano manifold is Kahler-Einstein precisely when the Futaki invariant vanishes and hence Kahler-Ricci soliton is a natural generalization of Kahler-Einstein metrics.
 In his study of Hamilton's Ricci flow, Perelman \cite{Perelman01} introduced many revolutionary ideas, including the well-known entropy functionals, which lead him to the solution of the Poincare conjecture and ThurstonÕs geometrization conjecture.
 Ricci flow is the gradient flow of Perelman's $\mu$-functional (modulo diffeomorphisms).
 On Fano manifolds, Kahler-Ricci solitons are critical points of Perelman's $\mu$-functional.
 A Kahler-Einstein metric, if exists, maximizes $\mu$-functional.
-Kahler-Ricci soliton is also expected to maximize $\mu$-functional and it is actually the case \cite{TZ3}, for example, if we consider only metrics which are invariant under the action of maximal torus of automorphism group (invariant metrics for short).
-Note that the invariant assumption can actually be made more specific for imaginary part of extremal vector field studied in Tian-Zhu \cite{Tianzhu02}.
+Kahler-Ricci soliton is also expected to maximize $\mu$-functional.
+This is actually the case \cite{TZ3}, for example, if we consider only metrics which are invariant with respect to the imaginary part of extremal vector field studied in Tian-Zhu \cite{Tianzhu02}.